 Open the #1 Travel Credit Card

 If you’ve been following the news of the merger of the Starwood and Marriott rewards programs, then you probably know that the ability to earn Marriott points (and the value of these points generally) has taken a pretty serious hit in recent months.
-However, there is some very good news that you should be aware of, and you may want to act before October 31, which is when the business offer expires.
+However, there is some very good news that you should be aware of.

 Earlier this year, the Starwood Preferred Guest credit cards from American Express all but disappeared, as they temporarily failed to provide a points-based welcome offer.
 This meant that the only meaningful way to earn points for stays at Marriott hotels was to use the Marriott credit card or transfer your Ultimate Rewards to Marriott.

-Now, the Starwood cards are back in the game, with pretty impressive offers—one on the business card and one on the personal version of the card.
-But these are available for a limited time.
+Now, the Starwood cards are back in the game, with pretty impressive offers.

 One important thing to remember, is the Chase 5/24 rule.
 If your end-game is to rack up as many Marriott points as possible, it likely makes sense to go for the Marriott cards first (subject to 5/24) and then the SPG card(s).
-Just keep the October 31 deadline in mind for the business card!
 OK, here are the offers.

 Welcome Offer: You’ll earn 75,000 bonus points when you spend $3,000 in the first 3 months.
 There is no annual fee for the first year, then it’s $95.